paulresdat/ServiceCollection/README.md

         self.__save_file(filename, totals)
 ```

-The important thing to note here, is that the `SqlConnection` object is a dependency in the constructor of `CsvMaker` and that it's type hint is explicitly stated in the constructor.
+The important thing to note here is that the `SqlConnection` object is a dependency in the constructor of `CsvMaker` and that its type hint is explicitly stated in the constructor.
 This is how the service collection library knows about the `SqlConnection` class as a dependency in `CsvMaker`.
 The service collection library can automatically resolve this because it knows what that type is in the constructor of that class.
 In fact, as long as the type is registered in the service collection, you can push that type into any class constructor you wish that is also registered in the service collection.
 This makes dependency injection very easy in this library.

 Let us now inspect the `SqlConfig` configuration object and the `SqlConnection` service object: